Fiserv/universal-commerce/recipes/customerRegistration.md

 ### Description

-Delete a Customer Profile.
 Delete a customer profile from uCom system by providing the fdCustomerId

 ### Endpoint URL